attack68/rateslib/docs/source/i_guide.rst

 All of these functionalities are interlinked and potentially dependent upon each other.
 This guide's intention is to introduce them in a structured way.

-For example, we can construct a :class:`~rateslib.curves.Curve` in a number of ways: here by direct specification of discount factors (DFs).
+For example, we can construct a :ref:`Curve<c-curves-doc>` in a number of ways: here by direct specification of discount factors (DFs).

 .. ipython:: python